When I started my speaking career, I could have medaled in self-sabotage.

 While it might sound counterintuitive, the more we make clear we are just like the people we are speaking with, the more impact we can have on our audiences.
 When we admit that we have fears, crises in faith, flatulence… the more trustworthy we become.
 The more audiences invite us in and let us work our transformational mojo.

 (Want more examples for how to ignite genuine transformation as a speaker?
+To help you improve your speaking skills?
 Grab this free video training.)